 Using kerning information in a font Some fonts have information for inter-glyph spacing.
-This version of LuaT_FX-ja treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
+LuaTFXja 20140324.0 or later treats kerning spaces like an italic correction; any glue and/or kern from the JFM and a kerning space can coexist.
 See Figure 2 for detail.

-Note that in \setmainjfont etc. which are provided by luatexja-fontspec package, kerning option is set off (Kerning=Off) by default, because of the compatibility with previous versions of LuaTFX-ja.
+Note that in \setmain jfont etc. which are provided by luatexja-fontspec package, kerning option is set off (Kerning=Off) by default, because of the compatibility with previous versions of LuaTFX-ja.